Glacier Valley Transit provides fare free public transportation within the in Girdwood Valley.

-- The seats in the front of the bus are reserved for senior citizens and disabled passengers, so the driver may ask you to move if those seats are needed.
+- The seats in the front of the bus are reserved for senior citizens and disabled passengers.

-- Skis and snowboards can be placed in the racks on the exterior of the bus.
-Ski poles should be brought inside.
-Please keep your equipment under control with sharp points and edges pointed down and away from other riders.
+- Please keep your equipment under control with sharp points and edges pointed down and away from other riders.
 When boarding the buses, please allow exiting passengers off first.

 - Please remain seated until the bus has stopped, then hold onto the rails when heading down the steps out the door.